Anu-techy/India-s-Trade-Analysis-in-PowerBI/README.md

 ### 🎯 **Objectives**

- - Analyze the trends in key metrics like Exports, Imports , Trade Deficit
+ - Analyze the trends in key metrics like Exports, Imports, Trade Deficit

  - Analyze the impact of Economic Factorrs on Trade Deficit.

  - Analyze the Critical commodities which are influencing imports and Exports.

- - Understand India's strategic Trade Alliances with world-wide Markets/coountries.
+ - Understand India's strategic Trade Alliances with world-wide Markets/countries.

 ### 📊 **Data Overview**